 12 hours is a long drive so for most people it makes much more sense to take the overnight ride and save on accommodation and also having the full next day to travel and explore.
 Especially if you only have a few weeks to do your Euro- or Asia trip!

 We hope you learned something new and that you now have a few ways to save money on accommodation during your next trip!
-Let us know which one you’ll try on your next trip in the comments below and don’t forget to redeem these discount codes for Airbnb and booking.com.
+Let us know which one you’ll try on your next trip in the comments below and don’t forget to redeem this discount code for Airbnb.